AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Erie, PA 16530

-You can contact Erie Insurance using any of the contact methods listed in the table above.
-However, you always have the option of reaching out to your local agent directly.
-Contacting your local agent may result in faster service since you already have a relationship with that individual.
+You can contact Erie Insurance using any of the contact methods listed above.
+Additionally, you can reach out to your local agent, which may result in faster service.

 Conclusion

-Erie Insurance isn’t available in every state, but it has plenty of perks for customers in the 13 locations where it offers policies.
-Some of the benefits policyholders can enjoy include below-average premiums and unique coverage options.
+Erie Insurance isn’t available in every state, but it has plenty of perks for customers in the 12 locations where it offers policies.
+Some benefits policyholders can enjoy include below-average premiums and unique coverage options.
 If you’re interested in learning more, read our full Erie auto insurance review.

 Frequently Asked Questions

 Erie is one of the top-rated insurance companies for customer satisfaction.
-The company scored 902 out of 1,000 in the 2023 J.D.
-Power U.S. Auto Insurance Claims Satisfaction Study, behind only Amica.2 Additionally, Erie has an excellent financial strength rating, earning an A+ from AM Best.
+The company placed first in the 2025 J.D.
+Power U.S. Auto Insurance Claims Satisfaction Study, scoring 743 points out of 1,000.1 Additionally, Erie has an excellent financial strength rating, earning an A+ from AM Best.

 Erie offers a grace period when you buy a new car.
 You’ll have until the end of your policy period or 60 days (whichever comes first) to let the company know about your new car for liability coverage.
 For comprehensive and collision coverage, you’ll have to let the company know within seven days of getting your new car.